Enjot/material-weather/README.md

 # Material Design Weather Android App
 ![Group 3](https://github.com/Enjot/material-weather/assets/60782298/34df86b0-8764-476f-b4be-b1ef827aa1a2)

-My main goal was to make a pleasant-looking app, that has some small unique functionality I didn't find in other weather apps in the Play Store:
+My main goal was to make a pleasant-looking app, that has some small, unique functionality I didn't find in other weather apps in the Play Store:
 - getting info about postcodes in search results for the same-named places (other apps can put the region, but quite often it's not enough in my area to recognize which place I should choose from the list, some places can be named the same while being in the same region)

 ### Features: